 Program host Jorge Gestoso interviews Manuel Pérez-Rocha about the current state of US-Latin American relations in light of the upcoming Summit of the Americas, slated later this week in Panama City.

-A forum examining 20 years of the North American Free Trade Agreement.
+Join IPS Global Economy project and co-sponsors for a forum examining 20 years of the North American Free Trade Agreement.